mcasper/git-clean/README.md

 the current repository. `git-clean` should be run from the directory that holds the `.git` directory you care about.

+This tool will run the commands `git branch`, `git rev-parse`, and `git push` on your system.  `git push will only ever be run as `git push origin --delete 'remote_branch'`, when deleting remote branches for you.
+If that isn't acceptable, use the `-l` flag to only delete branches locally.

 # Use
 ## git-clean
 Lists all the branches to be deleted, and prompts you to confirm: